View of a street in the city, in the dark.

 Home charging

-What charging equipment does Porsche offer for charging my vehicle at home and where can I purchase it?
+What charging equipment does Porsche offer for charging my vehicle at home and where can I buy it?

-Porsche offers various home charging equipment such as the Porsche Mobile Charger Connect and the Porsche Home Energy Manager as standard and optional equipment.
-Various mounting options such as the Porsche Charging Dock or the Porsche Compact Charging Pedestal are also available.
-You can purchase these via the established sales channels, for example from your Porsche partner.
+Porsche offers various charging equipment as optional equipment, including the Porsche Mobile Charger and Porsche Mobile Charger Connect.
+There are also different mounting options available, such as the Charging Dock and the Porsche Compact Charging Pedestal.
+You can purchase these through the established sales channels, for example from your Porsche Partner.

 I would like to charge my Porsche at home.
 How can I find out if this is possible?